Bringing Balance to a Kapha Breath for More Restful Sleep

-Our goal with this client is to reduce kapha, particularly around the central part of the body, and strengthen the diaphragm and respiratory muscles.
-So while ashwagandha does calm the nervous system and help promote restful sleep—as does brahmari—this is not the key focus for this client, as it would be in a vata prakriti individual, for instance.
+Our goal with this client is to reduce kapha, particularly around the central part of the body, and strengthen the diaphragm ad respiratory muscles.
+While ashwagandha does calm the nervous system and help promote restful sleep—as does brahmari—this is not the key focus for this client, as it would be in a vata prakriti individual.
 Punarnava, trikatu, and kutki are all herbs great for kapha, but trikatu most directly addresses the central digestive fire (agni).
 Supporting the central digestive fire will help kapha locally in the abdomen, as well as feed agni throughout the body.
-Punarnava will absolutely assist the movement of kapha, and kutki will support a healthy liver, which will support the metabolism of kapha, especially in the circulatory system.
-But it is always best to start with the core digestive fire first.
+Punarnava will absolutely assist the movement of kapha, and kutki will support a healthy liver, which will support the metabolism of kapha, especially in the circulatory system—but it is always best to start with the core digestive fire first.

 A complete approach to a client such as this one will include a focus on pranayama and yoga, herbs, and lifestyle changes.
 A general kapha-balancing diet and lifestyle will be the foundation of this client’s journey back to health and restful sleep.

-Since we are working with the diaphragm and good breath (hence, good flow of the life force or prana), pranayama is absolutely the first thing that comes to mind.
-Let’s focus on three.
+Since we are working with the diaphragm and good breath (hence, good flow of the life force or prana), pranayama is positively the first thing that comes to mind.
+Let’s focus on three:

 - Anuloma Viloma.
-By supporting the flow of prana equally through the left and right nostril, this pranayama brings balance to the body.
-In a forceful manner, and with ujjayi breath, it clears sinuses, regulates the digestive fire, and supports healthy circulation.
+By supporting the flow of prana equally through the left and right nostrils, this pranayama brings balance to the body.
+In a forceful manner, using an ujjayi breath, it clears sinuses, regulates the digestive fire, and supports healthy circulation.

 Consider these herbs in your protocol: